 Visit Charlie Animal Rescue center in the mornings

-The timings for visiting are from 11 am to 4 pm.
+The times for visiting are from 11 am to 4 pm.
 It’s best to visit as early as possible.
 You’ll get to see the volunteers playing with the animals, bathing them, or attending to them for some reason.
 The mornings are when everyone is active here.

 When I visited at 2 or so, all the dogs had had their food and were just too lazy to say ‘Hi’ to me – or they just didn’t like me.
-However, they did come around at the end.
+However, they did come around in the end.
 You wouldn’t have an issue with cats – they sleep all day anyhow.
 But one particular cat was active.
 The moment I sat down, it came up onto my lap and slept.
 Motion detected.

 Apart from the dogs and cats, I saw some birds in their own spaces and a fish aquarium (I’m not sure if they were part of the rescue center).
 The point is – just visit the animal rescue center in the morning.
 Since it opens late at 11 am, 11:30 would be an ideal time to visit.
 The volunteers would be more than happy to show you around.